 Miscellaneous

-Anecdotal information of useful interest may even be found in such unexpected sources as a state insurance department human resources division, which might have useful information, since an influx of resumes from a particular company could be a sign of stress.
+Anecdotal information of useful interest may even be found in such unexpected sources as a state insurance department human resources division, which might have useful information, since an influx of applicants from a particular company could be a sign of stress.
 At the same time, regulators in various divisions of a state insurance department need to communicate on relevant issues.
 For example, claim delays or disputes could be a symptom of financial stress and repeated consumer complaints relating to particular policy language may suggest that an insurance department reconsider its approval of such clauses.

 Other information collected by some regulators, though not necessarily available in all states, includes underwriting guidelines, detailed geographic market performance data, surveys of market participants and marketplace testing.
 Detailed geographic data—such as ZIP code data by company and type coverage—has been used by some regulators to identify underserved markets and investigate redlining allegations.
 Surveys of market participants—including agents, realtors and consumers—are another source of real-time market performance information.
 Testing—sending people to purchase insurance who have similar risk characteristics but different races or other characteristics that may make them targets of unfair discrimination—adapts a tool that has long been used in the fields of housing, lending and employment to verify compliance with fair practices.
 In addition, a review of recent insurance-related lawsuits can provide insight into consumer perceptions of market abuses, and this information is publicly available.

-Market regulators should keep their eyes and ears open outside the office, as well.
-Valuable information can arrive in structured formats—such as regulatory meetings, continuing education programs, email discussion groups and clipping digests—and also in less structured environments, ranging from stories about lawsuits to interesting names in the news and chance remarks by acquaintances.
+Market regulators should keep their eyes and ears open outside the office as well.
+Valuable information can arrive in structured formats—such as regulatory meetings, continuing education programs, email discussion groups, and news feeds—and also in less structured environments, ranging from stories about lawsuits to interesting names in the news and chance remarks by acquaintances.
 The more one knows, the better equipped one is to ask the next question.